DLXPlugins/wp-plugin-info-card/readme.txt

 = 6.3.1 =
 * Released 2026-04-05
 * Fix: Certain CSS minifiers would strip out Star Rating CSS or encode it.
+* Fix: JavaScript could load in unpredictable places, causing previews to be warped.
+* Fix: SVG closing HTML for footer SVGs could break some blocks/query monitor.

 = 6.3.0 =
 * Released 2026-02-05